gto76/my-linux-setup/conf-files/debian/README.md

 Automatic installation using preseed.cfg
 ----------------------------------------
-The preseed.cfg file contains all the data needed for a fresh install of Debian Linux (version [jessie](http://cdimage.debian.org/debian-cd/8.0.0/i386/iso-cd/debian-8.0.0-i386-CD-1.iso)), so that it can be installed unattended.
+The preseed.cfg file contains all the data needed for a fresh install of Debian Linux (version *Jessie*), so that it can be installed unattended.
 To use it pres ESC when the first menu (grub) shows up and specify its location, in this case:

 `auto url=http://gto76.github.io/my-linux-setup/conf-files/debian/preseed.cfg`